-We observed a small but statistically significant difference in publication rate between male and female first authored manuscripts, but when background variables, other demographics, and stages in the review process were controlled for, the difference became nonsignificant.
-Most importantly, manuscripts with female first authors did not receive more negative reviews than manuscripts with male first authors.
+We observed a small but statistically significant difference in publication rate between male and female first authored manuscripts, but when background variables, other demographics, and stages in the review process were controlled, the difference became non-significant.
+Notably, manuscripts with female first authors did not receive more negative reviews than manuscripts with male first authors.
 We thus conclude that there is no evidence of gender bias in the review process.

-Why is bias in publications not evident in the Fisheries profession?
-We cannot address this question with our data, but we can speculate based on American Fisheries Society history and efforts to ensure equal opportunities.
-In the early 1900s, women leaders like J. Frances Allen (White et al. 2013) and Emmeline Moore (Franzin and Alade 2009) opened doors for women in Fisheries.
-In 1991, the Equal Opportunities Section was formed to provide a voice as well as promote opportunities for females and minorities in the fisheries profession.
-On the whole, the American Fisheries Society has been a leader in promoting women in fisheries professions as well as understanding how gender influences career development (e.g., Connelly et al. 2006) and publication success (this study).
+Why is bias in publications not evident in the profession of fisheries?
+We cannot address this question with our data, but we can speculate based on the American Fisheries Society history and efforts to ensure equal opportunities.
+In the early 1900s, women leaders like J Frances Allen (White et al. 2013) and Emmeline Moore (Franzin and Alade 2009) opened doors for women in the field of fisheries.
+In 1991, the Equal Opportunities Section was formed to provide a voice, as well as to promote opportunities for females and minorities in the fisheries profession.
+On the whole, the American Fisheries Society has been a leader in promoting women in fisheries professions, as well as understanding how gender influences career development (e.g., Connelly et al. 2006) and publication success (this study).

-Lower acceptance and publication rates among authors from non-English-speaking countries is consistent with results found in other professions (e.g., Kliewer et al. 2004; Ross et al. 2006).
+A lower acceptance and publication rate among authors from non-English-speaking countries is consistent with results found in other professions (e.g., Kliewer et al. 2004; Ross et al. 2006).
 Our data do not permit firm conclusions on mechanisms, but we can offer potential reasons.
-Manuscripts that are poorly prepared or not thoroughly edited for English grammar can be a significant additional time effort for reviewers, who might not be willing to make that effort, and hence recommend rejection.
-Poorly-prepared manuscripts might also create the perception of less than rigorous science, although Kliewer et al. (2004) found that reviewers focused more on science quality than lack of language skills.
+Manuscripts that are poorly prepared or not thoroughly edited for English grammar can be a significant time effort for reviewers, who might not be willing to make that effort, and hence recommend rejection.
+Poorly prepared manuscripts might also create the perception of less than rigorous science, although Kliewer et al. (2004) found that reviewers focused more on science quality than lack of language skills.

 DeVries et al. (2009) recommended AFS evaluate the pros and cons of a double-blind review system as a means of reducing potential for bias.
-Our study failed to identify evidence of gender bias, hence our work does not provide further support for the implementation of a double-blind system for reducing gender bias (although there might be other reasons for doing so).
+Our study failed to identify evidence of gender bias; hence our work does not provide further support for the implementation of a double-blind system for reducing gender bias (although there might be other reasons for doing so).
 The American Fisheries Society already permits authors to remain unknown to reviewers, but few authors exercise this option.
 Significant differences in publication rates for international authors suggest an opportunity for the AFS’s International Fisheries Section or other units to address needs of these authors.

-Acknowledgements
+Acknowledgments

-We thank the American Fisheries Society staff, especially A. Lerner and E. Przygodzki, and Allen Press for providing access to all relevant databases and for supporting this research.
+We thank the American Fisheries Society staff, especially A. Lerner and E. Przygodzki, and the printing company, Allen Press for providing access to all relevant databases and for supporting this research.
 Oberlin College provided financial support for GH and CMF.
 Additional financial support was provided by the Governing Board of the American Fisheries Society.
 In particular we thank the Publications Overview Committee and the Equal Opportunities Section for their input on the project.
 Use of trade, product, or firm names does not imply endorsement by the U.S. Government.
 This article is Contribution XXXX of the U.S. Geological Survey Great Lakes Science Center.

 References